mmilano/SidePanelCollapse/README.md

 Planned future revisions for SidePanelCollapse.

 #### Q2, 2019
-- npm package for library
+- npm package for installation

 #### In the Backlog
 - Tests